Cambridge-Hands-On-Science/Experiments/Experiments/Materials Science/Spaghetti Loading.md

 $$ I = \frac{wh^3 - w_{in}h_{in}^3}{12} $$

 An I-shaped beam is used by engineers because it can achieve a similar strength to a beam with a solid cross section but requires less material to make and is also lighter.
 Some manufacturers even go as far as to cut holes in the stem of the 'I'.
 The further away material is from the central axis of the beam, the more it contributes to the stiffness of the beam.
 This is why cross sections with a greater second moment of area give stiffer beams.
 The beam is an 'I' rather than an 'H' because this orientation of the beam provides the most resistance to elastic deformation when the beam is under a vertical load, which it usually is in service.
+(The letter I in this font doesn't illustrate the point of this at all, just imagine we were using serif font instead)

 <br/>